artemsen/swayimg/README.md

 - Cache in memory, no data is written to permanent storage (HDD/SSD);
-- [Sway](https://swaywm.org) integration mode: the application creates an "overlay" above the currently active window, which gives the illusion that you are opening the image directly in a terminal window.
+- [Sway](https://swaywm.org) integration mode: the application creates an "overlay" above the currently active window, which gives the illusion that you are opening the image directly in a terminal window. (optional)

 ![Viewer mode](https://raw.githubusercontent.com/artemsen/swayimg/master/.github/viewer.png)
 ![Gallery mode](https://raw.githubusercontent.com/artemsen/swayimg/master/.github/gallery.png)